hedley-a/MakitaSolarCharger/README.md

 * What's the main functionality
 * You can also do another thing
-* If you get really randy, you can even do this
+* If you get really randy, you

 ## Configuration